Ruchita-0310/Metatranscriptomics/data_analysis.md

 pip install metaerg
 python3 sqlite_to_fasta.py
 ```
-Now that you have Reads Per Kilobase Million (RPKM), you need to convert that into Transcript Per Million (TPM).
+Now that you have Reads Per Kilobase (RPK), you need to convert that into Transcript Per Million (TPM).
 You could use [tpm_calculator.py](https://github.com/Ruchita-0310/Metatranscriptomics/blob/main/tpm_calculator.py).
 ```
 conda create new_env
 conda activate new_env